 If your research involves using biohazards or human or animal participants, you will need to seek ethics approval before you start connecting electrodes to brains or even conducting surveys or interviews.

-For statistical advice, email one of the statistical consultants, who can ensure that the statistical analysis you have in mind is a good fit with your planned research.
+Reach out to the Monash Statistical Consulting Service to ensure that the statistical analysis you have in mind is a good fit with your planned research.

 Learning and Language Support